 Ciaoo Bella ! ~

-If you are planning a city trip to Milano: great!
-I have some tips for you… and if you need some more convincing… I’ll gladly give you 7 reasons to book your ticket right away!
+If you are planning a city trip to Milan Italy: great!
+I have some tips for you… and if you need some more convincing… I’ll gladly give you 7 reasons to book your ticket and visit Milano right away!

 First off I want to address how great the Milano public transport system is…and how cheap!
 By ATM I don’t mean the cash machines, but “Azienda Transporti Milanesi”.